 First-Year Decision Outcomes

 Students who apply for first-year admission will receive one of the following admission decisions.
-As noted on our application, all first-year students will be considered for both summer and fall terms.
-More than 700 first-year students began their Georgia Tech education in the summer term.
+All first-year applicants are considered for all programs.

 Fall Admit

-Admitted first-year students for fall have until the deposit deadline to choose to attend Georgia Tech, whether they applied Early Action or Regular Decision.
-Students admitted to the fall term may opt to begin in the summer term by attending any of our summer programs.
+Admitted first-year students for the fall term have until the deposit deadline to choose to attend Georgia Tech, whether they applied Early Action or Regular Decision.
+Students admitted to the fall term may opt to begin in a summer program.

 Summer Admit

-Each year 700 students in our first-year class begin in the summer term.
-First-year students admitted to the summer term enroll in the Ignite Summer Launch Program, which begins mid-June.
-Students admitted to summer may not move their enrollment to fall unless they are admitted to Challenge or First-Year Semester Abroad.
-Like students admitted for fall, those admitted for summer have until the deposit deadline to choose whether or not to attend Tech.
+Each year 600 students in our first-year class begin in the summer term.
+First-year students admitted to the summer term enroll in the Ignite Program, which includes the Momentum Scholars program.
+Ignite students begin classes in mid-June.
+Students admitted to summer may not move their enrollment to fall.
+Like students admitted for fall, those admitted for summer have until the deposit deadline to choose to attend Tech.

 First-Year Semester Abroad (FYSA) Admit